TOAST3R/organize_music/README.md

 # OrganizeMusic

-## Organize your music collection

-How should I organize my mp3 files?
+## How should I organize my mp3 files?

 This is a recurrent problem for melomaniacs

-If you have digital-music Diogenes syndrome this problem is even worse
+If you have digital-music Diogenes syndrome this problem could be even worse

-Is mandatory to think in a standar format of folders:

-it's the only way to organize your music collection
+A standar format for your folders is mandatory: It's the only way to organize your music collection

 ## This is one solution

 All folders must have this format:

-    `/Karsten Pflum - Nemo Loon [EP] - [adn130] (2010)`
+    /my_music/Karsten Pflum - Nemo Loon [EP] - [adn130] (2010)

-    `band_name - album_name`
+    /my_music/band_name - album_name

-script will change it to this format:
+Once script is executed you will have something like this:

-    `/Karsten Pflum/Nemo Loon EP adn130 2010`
+    /my_music/Karsten Pflum/Nemo Loon EP adn130 2010

-    `band_name/album_name`
+    /my_music/band_name/album_name

-To execute the script that will make this renaming in all folders inside `music_folder_path` you have to:
+How to execute the script that will make this renaming:

-    `iex -S mix`
+    iex -S mix

-    `OrganizeMusic.refactor_directories('/Users/toaster/my_music')`
+    OrganizeMusic.refactor_directories('/Users/toaster/my_music')

+** Note: **
+[Elixir](http://elixir-lang.org/install.html) is needed to execute this script